FabioChiodini/blog.kiodo.it/exampleSite/content/post/AutomatingPKS.md

 cover: https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/automate.jpeg

 ---
-If you are installing PKS more than once or if you need more automation for test environment **you can have it with PKS :)**
+If you are installing Pivotal Container Service® (PKS) more than once or if you need more automation for test environment **you can have it with PKS :)**

 AS most of the interface is API based you just have to use some CLI abilities ;)